shubhammgits/shubhammgits/README.md

 # 💫 About Me:
-I’m currently working on enhancing my DSA skills alongside developing multiple projects.<br>I’m looking to collaborate on Project/Product development, hackathons, team building, and solving real-life problems.<br>I’m looking for help with AI Agents, Generative AI, RAG, LLMs, Machine Learning, and Language Training.<br>I’m currently learning DSA, AI/ML, Machine Learning, and Deep Learning.<br>Ask me about how I manage college studies along with tech projects, event management, college society collaborations, hackathon organizing, social media management & marketing, MERN stack, and DSA.<br>Fun fact about me is that I barely attend 8–10 lectures in a semester, yet still manage to maintain a 9 CGPA.
+I’m currently working on enhancing my DSA skills alongside developing multiple projects.
+I’m looking to collaborate on Project/Product development, hackathons, team building, and solving real-life problems.
+Also, I am looking for help with AI Agents, Generative AI, RAG, LLMs, Machine Learning, and Language Training .Currently I am learning AI/ML, Machine Learning, and Deep Learning.
+Fun fact about me is that I barely attend 8–10 lectures in a semester, yet still manage to maintain a 9 CGPA.

 ## 🌐 Socials: